 Happy Canada Day!

 Working for few years at different emergency clinics, I have remembered that the number of acute respiratory distress (difficulty breathing) patients drastically jumped during extremely hot days.
-All those poor overweight pugs and Shih tzus who suddenly developed cases of acute tracheal collapse, cats with severe asthma attacks and any underlying heart conditions going into heart failures don’t stand a chance spending more than a few minutes outside in the hot weather.
+All those poor overweight pugs and Shih Tzus who suddenly developed cases of acute tracheal collapse, cats with severe asthma attacks and any underlying heart conditions going into heart failure don’t stand a chance spending more than a few minutes outside in the hot weather.

 And then there are fireworks!!
 The nemesis of many dogs and some cats.

 Here is my solution for pets to happily enjoy Canada Day Celebrations:

 Step 1: All short faced, black and long haired dogs must stay at home!